Joemusa/joe_machinelearning/README.md

 # 📦 Machine Learning App
 ```
-This is a machine learning appDescription of the app ...
+This is a machine learning appDescription of the app. ...

 ## Demo App